hisprofile/blenderstuff/Creations/Source Engine Blender Collection.md

 Overlays in the map usually have clipping issues, which can make a render look really ugly upon a render.
 In the `Map Extras` tab lies a panel named `Overlays Offset`.
 You can randomize the offset in case of overlays overlapping each other, or in case the overlays are clipping into a map. `Decal Collection` can be set for a custom set of meshes to fix.
 If left empty, it will fix all overlays in the `overlays` collection by default.
 When ready, click `Offset Overlays`.
 All overlays will be offset by their normal scaled by the inputted sizes.

 <img src="https://github.com/hisprofile/blenderstuff/assets/41131633/1c059439-1d0c-4c8d-b62f-be58c49ac3bd" width=70%>

+This can also be used on the brushes collection to unclip brush geometry!

 ### Delete Materials from Faces
 Tons of unneeded materials such as `toolsnodraw` and `toolsblack` can pollute a file with unneeded geometry.
 Despite not being visible in EEVEE, they can produce visual errors in Cycles through Z-fighting.
 Deleting this geometry through a node group is a fast solution, and is applied to every object of a collection by batch.
 Set the material you wish to be deleted and click `Delete Material`. `Remove "Delete Material" Node Group` will delete every node group targeted the selected material.
 Shift clicking this operator will delete every node group regardless of material.